Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/quick_demo.md

 # Pick-and-Place Tutorial: Quick Demo

-This part uses scripts to automatically setup and run the Niryo One pick-and-place demo in Unity Editor.
+This part uses scripts to automatically set up and run the Niryo One pick-and-place demo in the Unity Editor.

 **Table of Contents**
   - [Prerequisite](#prerequisite)